EngReteti/Software---engineer---portfolio-/README.md

 Computer Science at The Cooperative University of Kenya.

 Welcome!
-This portfolio is a curated collection of my academic, technical work, miniprojects , main projects and coursework, demonstrating a software engineer understanding of modern computing from the hardware layer to the user interface.
+This portfolio is a curated collection of my academic, technical work, miniprojects , main projects and coursework, demonstrating a software engineering understanding of modern computing from the hardware layer to the user interface.

 🏗️ Technical Ecosystem